 On this page:

-In Sept.
-2020, FDA and CDC released findings from the 2020 National Youth Tobacco Survey showing that 1.8 million fewer U.S. youth are currently using e-cigarettes compared to last year, however, 3.6 million youth are still currently using e-cigarettes.
-Moreover, the data shows an alarming increase in the number of youth who use disposable e-cigarettes and that more than 8 out of 10 youth e-cigarette users report use of flavored products.
+In fall 2020, FDA and CDC released findings from the 2020 National Youth Tobacco Survey showing that 1.8 million fewer U.S. youth are currently using e-cigarettes compared to last year.
+However, youth e-cigarette use has increased dramatically since 2011, and 3.6 million youth still currently use e-cigarettes.
+Moreover, the data shows an alarming increase in the number of youth who use disposable e-cigarettes and more than 8 out of 10 youth e-cigarette users report use of flavored products.
+In addition, almost 40 percent of high school users are using an e-cigarette on 20 or more days out of the month and almost a quarter of them use e-cigarettes every day, indicating a strong dependence on nicotine among youth.

 Read the full report: